Dart12/Azure-Wordpress-Container-Instances/readme.md

 # Azure-Wordpress-Container-Instances
-Template objective is hosting a .net web app with SQL database while maintaining connection security from the SQL Database to the web app.

 ## Resources created in Template
 * Application Gateway: Layer 7 load balancer with WAF.
 Privatly connects Azure Container Instances to the internet.